markNZed/processism-react-three/storyboard.md

 In these traditions, the self is seen as an aspect of the many processes we are participating in, rather than a separate, independent entity.
 The self is not an isolated 'thing' but a dynamic intersection of relationships, continuously influenced by and influencing the processes around it.

-This concept of non-self invites us to shift our perspective—from seeing the self as the protagonist of our story to recognizing it as one of many interconnected elements within a larger, ever-changing narrative.
+This concept of non-self invites us to shift our perspective — from seeing the self as the protagonist of our story to recognizing it as one of many interconnected elements within a larger, ever-changing narrative.
 It encourages us to let go of the idea that the self is something to be preserved or defended at all costs and to embrace the reality that we are part of something much larger and more fluid than we often realize.

 By embracing non-self, we can begin to see ourselves not as isolated individuals but as participants in a vast network of relationships, where our identity is not fixed but constantly evolving in response to the world around us.
 This shift in perspective can lead to a deeper understanding of our place in the world, fostering a sense of connection and interdependence that transcends the limitations of the individual self.